 Process Guides.
 If properly implemented, the Process Guides (example illustrated in the red box below) are effective in facilitating end to end process management.
 These guides allow user defined stages and steps, along with next step actions and stage-gating, in order to streamline business processes and seamlessly link pages together to fulfill those processes.

-xRM (eXtended Relationship Management) is an application development framework that essentially replaces or extends relationship management of customers to other entities.
-This makes Microsoft CRM more extensible and may be the preferred approach for line of business applications or if you want to manage products, assets, employees, vendors or other non-CRM entities which would benefit by inheriting some or many of the standard CRM functions.
-The .NET Framework can also be applied to xRM applications for more significant customization.
+Power Platform.
+Sometimes still referred to by the former name of xRM (eXtended Relationship Management), Power Platform has become the go to application development framework for customization, integration or application extensibility.
+This makes Microsoft CRM more adaptable and may be the preferred approach for line of business applications if you want to manage products, assets, employees, vendors or other non-CRM entities which would benefit by inheriting some or many of the standard CRM functions.
+The .NET Framework can also be applied to xRM or tools applications for more significant customization.

 Dynamics CRM Mobile.
 Dynamics mobile CRM uses the same forms as the web app, however, renders the form based on the device form factor using a technique called fluid forms.
 This sounds good in theory, but can give you an irregular mobile CRM experience.
 Adding complexity, Dynamics mobile CRM doesn't allow you to switch between forms.
 Fortunately, you can hide certain fields, sections and tabs from mobile CRM viewing.
 To do this, you will need to go into Customizations, select the form, select Change Properties and then uncheck "Available on Phone".
 If you need to tailor the form beyond this capability for a mobile user experience you will need to create a custom entity.